Send the link below via email or IMCopy

 Labour turnover is measured by the following formula:

 total number of staff

-TRY: ISU has 46 overseas hire teachers.
+TRY: A school has 46 overseas hire teachers.
 This year 9 teachers are leaving.
 What is the labour turnover rate?

 Internal and External factors that influence human resource planning

 Many factors can influence an organizations HR plan.
 Even before a business employs someone, some

 can have an effect on the pool of labour available for potential employment.
 Also the business itself may change and

 Examples of External Factors

 - improvements in ICT can lead to more teleworking from home.